Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 The SCO member states adhere to the following principles:

-equality of all member states, search for common points of view based on mutual understanding and respect for the opinions of each of them;
+equality of rights of all member states, search for common points of view based on mutual understanding and respect for the opinions of each of them;

-non-direction of the SCO against other states and international organizations;
+the SCO is not directed against other states and international organizations;

 preventing any illegal actions directed against the interests of the SCO;

-conscientious fulfillment of the obligations arising from this Charter and other documents adopted within the framework of the SCO.
+conscientious fulfillment of obligations arising from this Charter and other documents adopted within the SCO.

 Areas of cooperation